KingsleyOkeke14/KingsleyOkeke14/README.md

 - 👋 Hi, I’m Kingsley Okeke
 - 👀 I’m interested in iOS development, build and release automation, and last but not the least, personal finance
+- My interest in personal finance has led me into the world of decentralized finance where I am now leearning smart contract development.
 - Please feel free to check out my app on the app store "Mega Stonks".
-It is a free stock trading simulator.
+It is a free stock trading simulator built with dotnet and swiftui.
 - 🌱 I’m currently learning iOS Development with SwiftUI and some UIKit
-- 💞️ I’m looking to collaborate on iOS develpment
+- 💞️ I’m looking to collaborating on iOS and smart contracts develpment
 - 📫 Please feel free to reach me at Kingsleyokeke14@gmail.com

 <!---